francois2metz/trello-calendar/README.md

 ## Install

-Check that you have node.
+Check that you have node and redis.

     npm install